public-assembly/public-assembly-docs/docs/guides/neosound-quick-start.md

 ## How to use Neosound as a Listener:

 To begin listening, locate the navigation bar and click ‘Listen’.
-A login is not requires to listen to the playlist, you’ve already made the decision.
+A login is not required to listen to the playlist, you’ve already made the decision!

 Another emphasis of Neosound has been on creator sovereignty and universal access.
 Music NFTs have created a new revenue stream for artist, corporation and celebrities over the last to years.
 With this tool artists can do just that and further develop a digital asset library to reach a new generation of collectors and investors.